ITU-BDSA23-GROUP17/Chirp/docs/report.md

 Make sure that the illustrations are in line with the actual behavior of your application. -->

-A user may follow various paths when using the Chirp application.

-The diagram below shows a series of typical user activities through the Chirp application.
-The diagram shows what a user may do while remaining unauthorized, and after logging in and becoming authorized.
+The diagram below shows a series of typical user activities through the Chirp application while remaining unauthorized and after logging in and becoming authorized.

 <div style="text-align: center; padding: 20px; background-color: white;">